Fame (Confederate monument): History

-Catawba College professor Gary Freeze proposed a marker near the site and new art work in the current statue location.
+Catawba College professor Gary Freeze proposed a marker near the site and new art work in the statue's original location.

 More discussion about moving the statue followed shots being fired near the statue during the 2020 George Floyd protests.
 One commenter pointed out that it interfered with watching for traffic.
 Safety had been a concern in 1948, 1959 and 1964 as well.

 An online petition with over 7,000 signatures as of June 12 said the statue appears to support "white supremacy and memorializes a treasonous government whose founding principle was the perpetuation and expansion of slavery."
 Fame Preservation Group, on the other hand, claimed the statue represents those who fought "against a federal military force invading their land" and that "it’s been made part of Salisbury’s identity."
 The group's petition opposing a move had 2,600 signatures as of June 12.
 Suggested sites were Salisbury Prison and Old Lutheran Cemetery.
 The city council voted June 16 to move the statue because of a threat to public safety.
-On June 21, the UDC signed the agreement to have the statue moved to Old Lutheran Cemetery in the 500 block of North Lee Street, where Confederate soldiers have tombstones; this location was discussed with descendants of those who raised money for the statue.
+On June 21, the UDC signed the agreement to have the statue moved to Old Lutheran Cemetery in the 500 block of North Lee Street, where 176 Confederate soldiers have had tombstones since 1996.
+This location was discussed with descendants of those who raised money for the statue.

-The statue was moved July 7, 2020 and transferred to its new location July 23, 2021.
+The statue was moved July 6, 2020 and transferred to its new location July 23, 2021.

+The Fame Preservation Group Inc., incorporated as a nonprofit organization on November 29, 2021, received 501(c)(3) organization status in 2023.
+The society worked to educate people about Confederate history and about the Fame monument, and to take care of the Old Lutheran Cemetery.
+Group president Greg Lambeth said the group's name stands for "Faith, Ancestry, Monuments and Education".